viernes, 1 de junio de 2018

 The strong consensus on Jerusalem among the members of the UN Security Council must be capitalized in legal terms.
 Next UN General Assembly could be a wonderful place to do so.
 Acting individually, States can also respond to the US provocation helping the full insertion of the State of Palestine in international law, allowing it to use all legal procedures open to States (and only States).

-Publicado por Curso de Derecho Internacional.
-Costa Rica en 8:54
+Posted by Curso de Derecho Internacional.
+Costa Rica at 8:54